stacksjs/ts-backups/docs/advanced/integration.md

 })
 ```

-This integration patterns guide provides comprehensive examples for integrating ts-backups with various systems and architectures, enabling robust, monitored, and scalable backup solutions.
+This integration patterns guide provides comprehensive examples for integrating backupx with various systems and architectures, enabling robust, monitored, and scalable backup solutions.